Create local admin account without password in Windows 11/10

 If you only want to remove PIN or other sign-in options of your Microsoft account, read: How to Remove PIN Login From Windows 11/10 Startup.

-Potential risks of using a local account
+But, what are the risks of using a local account?

 Nyau Wai Hoe